|

 surrendered and so did Mexico City.

-Consequently, Max made big eyes
+Therefore, Max made big eyes

 when the French soldiers withdrew.

-The US got
+The U.S. got

-their act together after the Civil
+their act together after the

 War and put pressure on